 The DC Plan allows members to place all their member contributions and 9.53% of the 14% employer contributions into an investment account.
 The member determines how to allocate the member and employer money among various investment choices offered by STRS Ohio.
-The remaining 4.47% of the 14% employer rate is allocated to the defined benefit unfunded liability.
+The remaining 4.47% of the 14% employer rate is allocated to the defined benefit unfunded liabilities.
+Effective July 1, 2022, 2.91% of salaries are used to pay for unfunded liabilities.
 A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.